School COVID-19 Protocols

 - Families are required to screen students for COVID symptoms before sending to school and to keep symptomatic children home.

 - Masks will be required for all students and adults while indoors.
 The requirements are as follows: a face covering without an exhalation valve that is purposefully designed to cover the mouth and nose with straps around the head or around the ears.
 Bandanas and neck gaiters that are double layered are allowed.

 - It is expected that families will provide masks/face coverings for their child(ren) and that these will be used for one day only and then laundered or switched out with a new mask for the following day.
 We also ask that families send a back-up mask/face covering to school with their child(ren)

 - HH and RH: Training for hand hygiene (HH) and respiratory hygiene (RH) will be given to all members of the community and regular HH and RH will be practiced throughout the day.

 - All HVAC and duct systems have been deeply cleaned and sanitized including rotor, duct, grill and heat pump cleaning.
 All filters have been replaced with MERV filters.
 In addition we’ve installed a bi-polar ionization generator in each system which creates a plasma that actively purifies the supply air, killing mold, bacteria, viruses and reducing allergens.

-- In addition, for physical areas that are not supplied by the HVAC system (for example, classrooms in the Flood building), we have distributed Dyson TPO 4 filtration systems that utilize an activated carbon filter, along with a glass HEPA filter, that captures 99.97% of microscopic allergens and pollutants filtering particles even smaller than the reported COVID-19 virus size.
+- In addition, for physical areas that are not supplied by the HVAC system (for example, classrooms in the Flood building), we have distributed Dyson TPO 4 and other similar filtration systems that utilize an activated carbon filter, along with a glass HEPA filter, that captures 99.97% of microscopic allergens and pollutants filtering particles even smaller than the reported COVID-19 virus size.